ChintanVachhani/retriever/README.md

 **Note : Please make sure your Firebase is setup.** Create .env file for your system with required variables for database as well as Google Authentication.
 Also `npm3` is required to install dependencies properly.

+- The 'data.json' file is a sample to how the data is supposed to be stored in the firebase.

 ## Commands

 1. Run the Node Server